eclipse-cdt-cloud/cdt-gdb-vscode/DEVELOPMENT.md

   It may take a few minutes for this and the release's asset list to complete, and for the extensions to show up on the other registries.

-Note: If CI should fail before the GitHub asset upload, you can either try to retrigger the failing GitHub action.
+**Note**:

-Alternatively, you can manually remove the release and (!) the tag and retry with the same version after fixing the issues.
+- If CI should fail before the GitHub asset upload, you can try to rerun the failing GitHub action.
-Should one of the registry pushes fail while the other succeeds, you can try to rerun the failing GitHub action.
+- Should one of the registry pushes fail while the other succeeds, you can try to rerun the failing jobs.
-If more fixing is needed, you unfortunately may need to bump the version number again.
+  If more fixing is needed, you unfortunately may need to again bump the version number and repeat the entire process.

-Important: Making a CDT GDB Debug Adapter release requires you to be a [committer](https://www.eclipse.org/membership/become-a-member/committer/).
+**Important**: Making a CDT GDB Debug Adapter release requires you to be a [committer](https://www.eclipse.org/membership/become-a-member/committer/).